 Sometimes keeping a tree at its current height is a must.
-For instance, a power line could be above, a garden might need more sun than a bigger tree would allow, or limbs from a tall tree might restrict the growth of another tree.
+For instance, a power line could be above, a garden might need more sun than a bigger tree would allow, or limbs from a tall tree might restrict another tree’s growth.

 Pruning the limbs in the dormant time keeps a tree smaller.
-Though, trimming in the middle of summer takes away the food-making part of the branches, stunting its growth.
+Though trimming in the middle of summer takes away the branches’ food-making part, stunting their growth.

 There are ways to stop a tree from growing taller, and the steps below will help you.
 If you don’t feel comfortable performing these steps, contact a Harrisburg arborist for assistance.

-Prune back all the other branches in the same section so that the top stay like the rest of the tree.
-While trimming off the top keeps the tree from growing taller, topping is usually frowned upon for many reasons like it creates unequal growth and an unattractive tree.
+Prune back all the other branches in the same section so that the top stays like the rest of the tree.
+While trimming off the top keeps the tree from growing taller, topping is usually frowned upon for many reasons, like it creates unequal growth and an unattractive tree.
 It also may result in new limbs that are weak, break off and fall.

 Though, if you want to turn your tree into a shrub, tree topping while it’s small, trimming other limbs back, and letting multiple branches grow from the cut ends gives it a shrub-like look.

-If you haven't done so after the last trimming job, disinfect your pruning tools before using on the tree.
-The last thing you want to do is spread any illnesses or insects that have attached themselves to your equipment.
+If you haven’t done so after the last trimming job, disinfect your pruning tools before using them on the tree.
+The last thing you want to do is spread any illnesses or insects attached to your equipment.
 Typical tool disinfectants are disinfectants, rubbing alcohol, and a mixture of one part water to nine parts bleach.